pts/tinygpgs/README.txt

 * encryption: Make it more configurable with command-line flags, as a replacement of `gpg --symmetric' `gpg -c'.
-* Python 3: Make it work with Python >=3.5 as well, keeping Python 2 compatibility.
+* Python 3: Make it work with Python >=3.5 (e.g. Debian 9) as well, keeping
+  Python 2 compatibility.
 * docs: Add documentation and help.
 * Python library: Upload it to PyPI, make `pip install tinygpgs' work.